A Dallas Cowboys football blog

 However, he displays the strength, quickness, and savvy that Dan Quinn believes he can develop into one of the premier pass-rushing defensive tackles in the NFL.

 Paired up with Johnathan Hankins, the Cowboys now possess a formidable front to defend against the run.
-A component of the that has let them down several times over the years.
+A component of the defense that has let them down several times over the years.

 2023 Impact: Key contributor Day 1; ability to develop into the starter by mid-season.